 With my last year at UT wrapped up along with many others, I have been taking the time to reflect on the things I wish I had known or done three years ago.
-Here are some things that I wish I knew as a freshman at UT.
+Here are some things that I wish I knew during my first year at UT.

 Tips & Tricks